OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 | GPIO 19 | Reset  |

-The Arduino Dock is outfitted with a 3.3V to 5V Logic Level shifter in order for the Omega to successfully communicate with the ATmega chip.
+The Arduino Dock is outfitted with a 3.3V to 5V Logic Level converter in order for the Omega to successfully communicate with the ATmega chip.

 #### UART Connection